 About the Jewish Lawyer

-Jeremy Peter Green Eche is a branding attorney and the founder of JPG Legal and Communer, a marketplace for registered trademarks.
-He is the attorney of record for over 3,000 U.S. trademark registrations.
+Jeremy Green Eche is a branding attorney and the founder of JPG Legal and Communer, a marketplace for registered trademarks.
+He is the attorney of record for over 5,000 U.S. trademark registrations.
 In 2019, JPG Legal was ranked the #16 law firm in the United States by number of federal trademark applications filed.
 Eche graduated from Northwestern University School of Law on a full scholarship.
-Thomson Reuters selected him as a Super Lawyers Rising Star in Intellectual Property for 2021.
+Thomson Reuters selected him as a Super Lawyers Rising Star in Intellectual Property for 2021-2025.

 Eche is based in Brooklyn in New York City.
 He formerly served as in-house General Counsel for Teamsters Local 922 in Washington, DC.
-Eche is married to Stephanie Eche, an artist and creative consultant who co-founded Communer with him.
+Eche is married to Stephanie Eche, an artist and creative consultant.
 He has moderate Tourette syndrome.

 You can contact him at info@jpglegal.com.